 - 1. Develop a conceptual service management framework for that identifies the categories of interactions between a spaceflight mission and a provider of TT&C and SLE services that are carried out for the purposes of arranging, scheduling, monitoring, and possibly controlling the provision of TT&C and SLE services; - 2.
-Within the scope of the conceptual service management framework, develop a unified standard for the exchange of information by which a spacecraft mission requests SLE and TT&C services from a provider of such services, and ancillary information necessary to make such service requests realizable. - 3.
+Within the scope of the conceptual service management framework, develop a unified standard for the exchange of information by which a spacecraft mission requests SLE and TT&C services from a provider of such services, and ancillary information necessary to make such service requests realizable; - 3.
 The service management service request standard is to have the following characteristics: - a.
-It will support the request for provider services conforming to CCSDS RF, modulation, coding, space link, SLE transfer service, and orbit and trajectory data Recommendations, - b.
-It can be implemented at multiple levels of automation, up to and including the fully automated exchange of all service management service request information between space flight mission and TT&C/SLE service provider, - c.
-It will be developed using widely-used, commercially-supported standard methodologies and technologies, - d.
-It will be organized in a way that will permit future addition of standard interchanges of other categories of information identified in the conceptual service management framework, and e.
+It will support the request for provider services conforming to CCSDS RF, modulation, coding, space link, SLE transfer service, and orbit and trajectory data Recommendations; - b.
+It can be implemented at multiple levels of automation, up to and including the fully automated exchange of all service management service request information between space flight mission and TT&C/SLE service provider;

+- c.
+It will be developed using widely-used, commercially-supported standard methodologies and technologies; - d.
+It will be organized in a way that will permit future addition of standard interchanges of other categories of information identified in the conceptual service management framework; - e.
 It will be possible to extend the standard to support the interoperable management of additional services, or refinements to the management of the baseline set of TT&C and SLE services.

-Date Milestone W-1.1, July 2003 Space Link Extension - Service Management - G-1, May 2004 Service Request Operations Concept (CCSDS 910.14) G-2, October 2004 W-2, July 2003 Space Link Extension - Service Management - R-1, May 2004 Service Request Service Specification (CCSDS 910.11) B-1, October 2004 W-1, July 2003 Space Link Extension - Service Management - R-1, October 2004 Service Request XML Schema Specification (CCSDS 910.?)
-B-1, October 2004 W-1.5, March 2004 Space Link Extension - Service Management - Authentication for SLE Services (CCSDS 910.8) R-1, July 2004 Authentication for SLE Services (CCSDS 910.8) B-1, December 2004 Note: The following product is being held in a suspended state, with final resolution pending completion of the Service Request Service Specification and Service Request XML Schema Specification Version 1 Recommendations Space Link Extension - Service Management Specification (CCSDS 910.?).Formal Specification and growing number of commercial and free development tools and support by data system products such as DBMSs.
+Date Milestone W-1.1, July 2003 Space Link Extension - Service Management - Service G-1, May 2004 Request Operations Concept (CCSDS 910.14) G-2, October 2004 W-2, July 2003 Space Link Extension - Service Management - Service R-1, May 2004 Request Service Specification (CCSDS 910.11) B-1, October 2004 W-1, July 2003 Space Link Extension - Service Management - Service R-1, October 2004 Request XML Schema Specification (CCSDS 910.?)
+B-1, October 2004 W-1.5, March 2004 Space Link Extension - Service Management - R-1, July 2004 Authentication for SLE Services (CCSDS 910.8) B-1, December 2004

+Date Milestone Note: The following product is being held in a suspended state, with final resolution pending completion of the Service Request Service Specification and Service Request XML Schema Specification Version 1 Recommendations Space Link Extension - Service Management Specification (CCSDS 910.?).Formal Specification

+The risk that the technology needed to implement the standard will not be available (or too expensive) has been significantly reduced by the adoption of XML as the representation language.
+XML is the de facto standard data structure specification language, and there is a large and growing number of commercial and free development tools and support by data system products such as DBMSs.
 The risk that specifications will be incorrect or not feasible for implementation is reduced by concurrent development of several prototypes.
 SLE Service Management prototypes under way for the QinetiQ ground station in West Freugh, UK, the JPL Deep Space Network (DSN), the NASA Ground Network (GN) Wallops (Island) Flight Facility, and the US Air Force Satellite Control Network Interoperability Project.
 Plans are to have at least some of these prototypes interoperate prior to release of the specifications as Red Books.